-Starting my recent hobby of crystal healing has cost me quite a bit of money, as I started to build up my crystal collection.
-I do have a list of crystals I want to purchase, and may choose 3 or 4 I will allow myself to buy in 2020.
+Starting my recent hobby of crystal healing has cost me quite a bit of money, due to building my crystal collection.
+There are crystals I want to purchase, and may choose 3 or 4 I will allow myself to buy in 2020.

 I really have very little money for entertainment anyway, but on the occasion I have ventured into the city, I have spent between £60-£100.
-And on one occasion last year I actually lost £200 cash, my own fault I was suppose to put it in the bank, it was a new lodger’s deposit.
-I didn’t make it to the bank, had been drinking and I obviously got careless because I lost it.
-I felt like crying at the time, £200 to me is a lot of money, it took me a few weeks to stop getting upset about it and was a lesson learnt.
+And on one occasion last year I actually lost £200 cash.
+My own fault I was suppose to put it in the bank, it was a new lodger’s deposit.
+Well, I didn’t make it to the bank, had been drinking and I obviously got careless because I lost it.
+I felt like crying at the time. £200 to me is a lot of money, it took me a few weeks to stop getting upset about it and was a lesson learnt.

-I will allow myself some money for entertainment, I am only going to go into town once or twice in 2020, I will go out locally, no more than once every 8 weeks to a local pub with cheap food and beer.
+I will allow myself some money for entertainment, I am only going to go into town once or twice in 2020.
+I’ll go out locally, no more than once every 8 weeks to a local pub with cheap food and beer.

 There are nights out I have to take into account like someone’s birthday, mother’s day, father’s day etc. I don’t want to be a complete misery.

-Now, the thing is I do feel like I ‘need’ clothes right now, but am managing with what I have, I do feel like I wear the same things all of the time, but I don’t care.
-There is one purchase I do need to make, my boots I use to walk to / from work are a little worse for wear, I am actually embarrassed wearing them, so I do need to purchase a new pair, especially with the prospect of snow and ice pending early in 2020.
+Now, the thing is I do feel like I ‘need’ clothes right now, but am managing with what I have.
+I do feel like I wear the same things all of the time, but I don’t care.
+There’s one purchase I do need to make.
+My boots I walk to / from work are a little worse for wear.
+Wearing them is embarrassing, so I do need to purchase a new pair.
+Especially with the prospect of snow and ice pending early in 2020.